 Dentures and bridges are harder to clean than natural teeth, and some seniors have a difficult time getting them completely clean, which can lead to mouth sores and gum disease if food is allowed to build up over time.
 You loved one can use special brushes designed to fit between tight spaces, and North Coast caregivers should always be willing to lend a hand with removing and replacing difficult prosthetics.

 If your loved one needs help with oral hygiene and other grooming tasks, reach out to the caregivers at Home Care Assistance.
 Our caregivers can also prepare nutritious meals, provide transportation, and assist with bathing, dressing, and various other daily tasks.
-For more information on respite and live-in home care North Coast, NSW, seniors can rely on, call one of our qualified Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a free in-home consultation.
+For more information on respite and live-in home care North Coast, NSW, seniors can rely on, call one of our qualified Care Managers at (02) 6646 3527 to schedule a free in-home consultation.